nikhilgoenkatech/AWS.XRayExporter/utils/README_create_cluster.md

 The script will:

 1. Create a VPC with public and private subnets
 2. Set up Internet Gateway and NAT Gateway
 3. Configure route tables for public and private subnets
 4. Create an EKS cluster with private subnets
 5. Wait for the cluster to become active
 6. Create a managed node group with SSH access

 ---

-## What to expect
-After running the script, you’ll have:

-A fully functional EKS cluster named myekscluster
-A managed node group with 2 nodes deployed in private subnets A VPC with public and private subnets across 3 Availability Zones Internet and NAT gateways configured for outbound access